Welcome back to the blogosphere!

 My favorite place was Malta, a gem nestled into the blue.
 It’s strategically located in the heart of the Mediterranean and, for this reason, in the past it gathered influences from neighboring countries, now has charming stories of knights and has majestic yellow ocher architectures around the island which will let you speechless.
 Maltese people speak a language that belongs to the Semitic group, just like Arabic and Hebrew, as well as English and Italian.
 Surprises are not over: you will find several red phone boxes just like the English ones, and colorful wooden balconies, but that’s not all…

 Then there is Rome, the eternal city.
 No, no. Rome will never go out of style.

 I preferred to leave the Coliseum behind to stroll around areas that I didn’t know yet.
 How come I hadn’t visited the Trastevere area?
 Well, I got my chance in October.
 I had a nice long walk along the river flanked by trees, whose leaves turned yellow and gently fell to the ground.
 Then I walked to Campo de’ Fiori and to the Jewish district (its formal ghetto) to try some culinary specialties.

 Then in November came the time to cross the Atlantic heading to Brazil.

-Yes – many ask me – the whole itinerary has passengers aboard for a total of twenty-day cruise with stops in intermediate ports.
+Yes – many ask me – the whole itinerary has passengers aboard for a total of a twenty-day cruise with several stops in ports.
 We left Europe behind us, having the last dockings in Tenerife and Lanzarote; we sailed for five consecutive days, celebrating the crossing of the equator line with a pool party and then reached Salvador de Bahia.
 I identified a little with Christopher Columbus when he spotted the first land after so long.

 Life on board